Microscopic dynamics and Bose-Einstein condensation in liquid helium

-The accumulation of large number of transits in the state $E=E_t$ should result in the average atomic kinetic energy to markedly change below $T_\lambda$ and approach 14 K as Eq. \eqref{moment} predicts.
-This is in agreement with neutron scattering experiments: as shown in Figure \ref{sqw}a, this energy sharply reduces at $T_\lambda$ and approaches 14 K at low temperature \cite{temp-energy2,temp-energy3,temp-energy4}.
+The accumulation of a large number of transits in the state around $E=E_t$ should result in the average atomic kinetic energy $K$ to markedly change below $T_\lambda$ and approach 14 K at low temperature as Eq. \eqref{moment} predicts.
+This is in agreement with neutron scattering experiments: as shown in Figure \ref{sqw1}, this energy sharply reduces at $T_\lambda$ and approaches 14 K at low temperature \cite{temp-energy2,temp-energy3,temp-energy4}.

+We note that at low temperature, the experimental kinetic energy in Figure \ref{sqw1} is the average of the energy of the quasi-free translational motion of transits $E_t$ \eqref{moment} and the average kinetic energy $\left<K_g\right>$ of atoms oscillating in cages in the ground state.
+These two energies are close to each other as discussed in the previous section, hence the experimental kinetic energy of 14 K implies the average kinetic energy of transits to be also 14 K as Eq. \eqref{moment} predicts.

+We also note that in the range $\Delta T=2.5$-3.5 K above $T_\lambda$, $K$ in Figure \ref{sqw1} is larger than $E_t=14$ K at low temperature by approximately the amount of the thermal energy corresponding to $\Delta T$: $K=E_t+\Delta T$.
+Hence thermal energy is added to the particle zero-point energy (equal to the kinetic energy of transits).
+We will return to this point in the Discussion section discussing transition to the state where cages disappear at high temperature.

-Previously, the drop of kinetic energy at $T_\lambda$ was rationalised by assuming that a fraction of particles undergo BEC at $p=0$ and the rest having the energy in the uncondensed state \cite{temp-energy2,temp-energy3,temp-energy4}.
-Previous work did not explain the value of kinetic energy of 14 K below the jump at $T_\lambda$.
-This value readily comes out in the picture proposed here and from Eq. \eqref{moment} in particular.
+Previously, the drop of $K$ at $T_\lambda$ was rationalised by assuming that a fraction of particles undergo BEC at $p=0$ and the rest having the energy in the uncondensed state \cite{temp-energy2,temp-energy3,temp-energy4}.
+Previous work did not explain the value of $K$ of 14 K below the jump at $T_\lambda$.
+This value readily comes out in the picture proposed here and from Eq. \eqref{moment}.